-16.3 Enabling and Configuring Fast Infoset on Web Services Clients
+Enabling and Configuring Fast Infoset on Web Services Clients

-You can explicitly enable and configure Fast Infoset on a web service client, using one of the following methods:
+You can explicitly enable and configure Fast Infoset on a web service client as follows:

-- At design time, using com.oracle.webservices.api.FastInfosetClientFeature feature class, as shown in Example Using FastInfosetClientFeature Feature Class at Design Time. - com.oracle.webservices.api.FastInfosetClient annotation, as shown in Example Using @FastInfosetClient Annotation at Design Time.
-For more information about the annotation, see "@FastInfosetService" in Securing Web Services and Managing Policies with Oracle Web Services Manager. - com.oracle.webservices.api.FastInfosetClientFeature feature class, as shown in Example Using FastInfosetClientFeature Feature Class at Design Time. - Post-deployment, by attaching oracle/fast\infoset\client\policy to the web service.
-For more information, see the following sections: - "Attaching Policies to Web Services and Clients Using Fusion Middleware Control" in Securing Web Services and Managing Policies with Oracle Web Services Manager
+- At design time, using com.oracle.webservices.api.FastInfosetClientFeature feature class, as shown in Example Using FastInfosetClientFeature Feature Class at Design Time. - com.oracle.webservices.api.FastInfosetClient annotation, as shown in Example Using @FastInfosetClient Annotation at Design Time. - com.oracle.webservices.api.FastInfosetClientFeature feature class, as shown in Example Using FastInfosetClientFeature Feature Class at Design Time.